ZupIT/beagle-docs/content/en/docs/Resources/Customization/Beagle for Android/Network Client.md

 }
 ```

-In the *execute* method, you can create the rules for your network layer, causing the beagle to recognize its rule.
+In the **execute**  method, you can create the rules for your network layer, causing Beagle to recognize its rule.

 | **Attribute** | **Type** | **Required** | **Definition** |
 | :--- | :--- | :---: | :---: |